knative/docs/blog/docs/articles/ai_functions_llama_stack.md

 * [Ollama](https://github.com/ollama/ollama){:target="_blank"}
 * [Llama Stack Operator for Kubernetes](https://github.com/llamastack/llama-stack-k8s-operator){:target="_blank"}

-For convenience I have created a Github repository, that contains scripts for an easy setup.
+For convenience I have created a Github repository that contains scripts for an easy setup.
 See the [Llama Stack Stack repo](https://github.com/matzew/llama-stack-stack){:target="_blank"} for more details.

 #### Portforwarding for local access to the Llama Stack